 With pills, taking one every day, not taking any competing medications.

-While some people only think of pills when they hear the phrase “birth control,” there are many options for birth control.
-Choosing a birth control method is a very personal decision.
-There are multiple factors that can influence your birth control choice.
-Remember: there is no one “best method”, just the method that makes sense for you and your needs at this point in your life.
-You may even decide that a combination of methods is what works best for you.
+Choosing which birth control method you are going to use to prevent a pregnancy or manage other health related symptoms is a very personal decision.
+There are multiple factors that can influence your choice of birth control, but it’s important to remember that there is no singular “best method”, just the one that makes the most sense for you and your needs at this point in your life.
+You may even decide that one type of birth control is not enough and that a combination of methods is what works best for you.

 How to Choose a Birth Control Method

-When choosing a birth control method, you should always seek advice from your OB/GYN.
-They can help you weigh your options and make recommendations based on your health and fertility goals.
+When choosing a birth control method, you should always seek advice and guidance from your OB/GYN.
+They can help you weigh your options and make informed recommendations based on your health and fertility goals.
+Asking friends and family about their experiences with different birth control methods can be helpful, but keep in mind that everybody responds differently to certain methods.
+Just because one worked like a dream for your sister, doesn’t necessarily mean it will be a perfect match for you as well, and vice versa.
 When you are choosing a method, here are some questions to consider:

-- Do you need protection against sexually transmitted infections (STIs)?
+Do you need protection against sexually transmitted Diseases (STDs)?

 What Types of Birth Control are available?

 There are several categories of birth control that are available.

 Combination (estrogen & progesterone) pills, patches, and vaginal rings work by preventing ovulation (egg emerging from the ovary) as well as reducing menstrual flow; they require strict patient compliance with their use.
 When used properly are over 98% effective at preventing pregnancy, but when not used properly have a higher failure rate.